hakanErgin/Node.js/week2/homework/README.md

 - The user must be able to `add`, `remove`, `update` and `list` to-dos.
 - The user must be able to remove all to-dos at once.

+You can draw some inspiration from the [examples given in class](../lecture).
+Keep in mind that these examples have not been refactored to dry, modular code yet!

 The following commands must be present:

 ### No command or `help`